Influences on visit retention in clinical trials: Insights from qualitative research during the VOICE trial in Johannesburg, South Africa

 The Vaginal and Oral Interventions to Control the Epidemic (VOICE) trial tests HIV prevention approaches

-Researchers conducted a qualitative study of the social contextual factors that influenced adherence to PrEP in the VOICE trial.
+Researchers conducted a qualitative study of the social contextual factors that influenced adherence to Pre-exposure Prophylaxis (PrEP) in VOICE trial.
 Women’s kinship, social and economic roles shaped their ability to participate in the clinical trial.

 Participants expressed strong commitment to attending study visits but clinic visit schedules and lengthy waiting times interfered with their multiple obligations as care givers, wage earners, housekeepers and students.